What is Tinylicious?

 ngrok http PORT_NUMBER

 After completing the final step, you will see the Forwarding URL in your terminal, which can be used to access Tinylicious.
-By default,

 Note that the ngrok URL supports both HTTP and HTTPS tunneling through to your local server.